Neurodiversity-Affirming Co-Thinking Sessions: Supporting Growth, Inclusion & Authenticity at Work (including Access to Work)

-Through coaching I aim to...
+Through co-thinking sessions I aim to...

-1-1 Coaching for Neurodivergent People in Work
+1-1 Co-Thinking Sessions for Neurodivergent People in Work

 Our Focus: